 The university assumes no responsibility for equipment on loan or demonstration unless the user has submitted an Equipment on Loan or Demonstration form.

-Vendors who desire to make arrangements for loans or demonstrations of their products on campus must coordinate these plans with the appropriate buyer in Purchasing and Business Services.
+Suppliers who desire to make arrangements for loans or demonstrations of their products on campus must coordinate these plans with the appropriate buyer in Purchasing and Business Services.

 Purchasing and Business Services will file a copy of the Equipment on Loan or Demonstration form with Risk Management.